JJSlabbert/iTilt-digital-hydrometer/README.md

 -The LED_BUILTIN (Blue LED in my case) should flash

--Short the two reset pins ones, wait 2 seconds and short it again.
-It should flash about 10 times in about 2.3 seconds
+-Short the two reset pins and tilt the iTilt vertical (Cup, USB port must be on top)

--Place your iSpindel horizontal on a levelled surface
+-Place your iTilt horizontal on a levelled surface

--You will now see that the iSpindel created an Access point.
+-You will now see that the iTilt created an Access point.

 -Connect to the AP.
 Go to http://192.168.4.1 if it is not automaticly loaded.